blog

 Red Team vs. Penetration Testing: Key Differences Explained

 The difference between penetration testing and red teaming comes down to their approach and scope.
+For organizations balancing security vs. compliance, understanding these nuances is essential for choosing the right exercise at the right time.
 Here’s what you need to know about each.

 What Is Penetration Testing?